T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Handling Semi-Transient Objects

 As mentioned above, some of the scenes include semi-transient objects occluding the static scene for prolonged periods of time while remaining mostly still.
 As this period of time increases, semi-transient objects can effectively become static.
-While this effect might seem irrelevant to the detection of dynamic objects, this is not the case.
-As shown in the Fig.~\ref{fig:consequent_frames_comparison}, most methods mask static background as if it was masking the semi-transient object.
-Notably, our method avoids this problem, and this highlights the importance of using both the consistency term and mask propagation algorithm we introduced.
-While the consistency term alone may still misclassify semi-transient objects, we avoid false classifications of static objects as dynamic.
-Therefore, our consistency term is crucial in order for the mask propagation to avoid introducing additional errors.
+Although this effect might seem irrelevant to the detection of dynamic objects, this is not the case.
+As shown in the Fig.~\ref{fig:consequent_frames_comparison}, most methods mask the static background as if it were masking the semi-transient object.
+Notably, because WildGaussians relies heavily on semantic information, it can "propagate" the masks.
+However, this happens too late into the training process while our method avoids this problem, and this highlights the importance of using both divergence estimation and mask propagation algorithm we have proposed.
+Moreover, we aim to minimize false classifications of static objects as dynamic.
+As discussed earlier, even WildGaussians produces an excessive number of misclassifications for \emph{TMR}.
+Therefore, our method is crucial for mask propagation to avoid introducing additional errors.
 This is in stark contrast to the competing methods, which have a lot more false positives.
-Mask propagation would introduce additional errors and may not help improving the overall quality.
+Mask propagation could introduce additional errors and might not contribute to overall quality improvement.